-Decimal is a base 10 numbering system which is made up of 10 numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
+A binary digit called bit is the smallest unit of data in a computer.
+Each bit has a single value which is either 0 or 1.
+8 bits (b) is equivalent to 1 byte (B) system which is made up of 10 numbers: 0, 1, 2, 3, 4, 5, 6, 7, 8 and 9.
 It is the most commonly used numbering system.
-The reason for this is convenience.
+The reason behind that is convenience.
 We have 10 fingers that we use for counting, so it is easier to count with a base 10 numbering system, thus decimal is widely used.

 Computers and Binary

-Binary is the main language used in computers for the following reasons:
+Binary is the main language used in computers because of the following reasons:

-- It is easy to identify OFF and ON states.
-The distinction is clear between the two states, which makes it reliable.
+- It is easy to identify OFF and ON state.
+The distinction is clear between the two states which makes it reliable.

 - It is efficient in controlling logic circuits.
-It requires the least amount of circuitry, which in turn requires the least cost, space and energy consumption.
+It requires the least amount of circuitry which in turn requires the least amount of cost, space and energy consumption.